by: Lawrence V. Drake

 The dingy pickup bounced over the rocky slopes, down through a small valley, and up to the hilltop were base camp had been established.
-The hilltop was selected because of the long flat ridge that had enough area to land the airplane.
-Bill had run the pickup up and down the ridge several times to make a runway path.
+Selected because of the long flat ridge, the hilltop had enough area to land the airplane.
+Bill ran the pickup up and down the ridge several times to make a runway path.
 The tank truck and camper were parked by the few spindly pine trees at one end.

 As they approached the top of the hill, the boy could see Bill and the other two flaggers sitting in lawn chairs next to the camper.
-The tank truck was there, but the airplane was missing.
+The tank truck sat parked but the airplane was missing.

 “Where’s the airplane?” the boy asked his companion.

 “Over there.”
 The driver pointed halfway down the ridge.

 There sat the airplane, one wing dragging on the ground and the other pointing toward the sky, looking like a crippled duck with a broken leg.

 “You remember the red gas can we put on that big boulder in the middle of the runway?
 The one that Senior Bill would veer around on his takeoff run.”